zechengz/sim/.github/CONTRIBUTING.md

 - **Commit Changes:** Update all related components and registries, and describe your changes in your pull request.

 Happy coding!

 ---

+## License

+This project is licensed under the Apache License 2.0.
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0 as well.

+---

+## Contributor License Agreement (CLA)

+By contributing to this repository, you agree that your contributions are provided under the terms of the Apache License Version 2.0, as included in the LICENSE file of this repository.

+In addition, by submitting your contributions, you grant Sim Studio, Inc. ("The Licensor") a perpetual, irrevocable, worldwide, royalty-free, sublicensable right and license to:

+- Use, copy, modify, distribute, publicly display, publicly perform, and prepare derivative works of your contributions.
+- Incorporate your contributions into other works or products.
+- Re-license your contributions under a different license at any time in the future, at the Licensor's sole discretion.

+You represent and warrant that you have the legal authority to grant these rights and that your contributions are original or you have sufficient rights to submit them under these terms.

+If you do not agree with these terms, you must not contribute your work to this repository.

+---